 - Renal disease.

 - Some surgery to remove the adrenal glands.

 Contact with people who have chickenpox, measles, the flu, or any contagious disease should be avoided.

-Therefore, it is recommended that the patient wash their hands well to avoid the spread of infection.
+Therefore, it is recommended that the patient wash their hands well to avoid infection.

 You should especially avoid:

-- Contact with people who have recently received vaccinations.
+- Contact people who have recently received vaccinations.

-- Exposing yourself to surgery without first consulting with your doctor about the products to be used during surgery.
+- Exposing yourself to surgery without first consulting with your doctor about the products used during surgery.

-Women who are pregnant or wanting to become pregnant should not take this medicine or breathe the powder from the tablets or capsules.
+Women who are pregnant or want to become pregnant should not take this medicine or breathe the powder from the tablets or capsules.

 This is because this medicine can be absorbed through the skin and lungs and cause harm to an unborn baby.

 In addition, this drug passes into breast milk and can harm the infant, so its consumption is not recommended when the patient is breastfeeding.